itberrios/CV_tracking/MARLMOT/README.md

 ```eval.py``` <br>
 ```eval.py --policy path\to\trained\policy --datafolder path\tp\mot15\data --mode MARLMOT ``` <br>

 A simulated version of SORT can be evaluated from comparison when mode is set to "SORT".
-Since MARLMOT is built upon SORT, the actions in this mode always default to a3 with probability of 1. <br>
+Since MARLMOT is built upon SORT, the actions in this mode always default to a3 with probability of 1.
+(This is not exactly like SORT, but provides a nice easy comparison of the naive optimal policy). <br>
 ```eval.py  --mode SORT ```

 ##### NOTE: Evaluating in SORT mode is an effective way to quantify algorithm changes that are not directly related to MARLMOT